 Parallel to that, and perhaps a clue toward our quest for answers about carpal hyperextension in general, I noticed the silicon in the mineral feeder going down very quickly in the last month or two of gestation.
 Silicon is not something listed in the loose mineral blends I researched, so perhaps this essential structural mineral is playing a role in the presence or absence of hyperextension.

 Overall, I feel like the weight off my mind about whether or not they’re getting balanced has been lifted.
 I’m enjoying watching the phases of their lives and how that impacts mineral consumption.
 For example, they hardly touched phosphorus until the very end of summer, when pasture quality was diminishing.
 Then they were heavy on it for a few weeks before moving onto zinc primarily, as if gearing up for a zinc deficient winter.
+It really has been an educational journey to see how much their consumption varies throughout the seasons and life stages.

 I’m a firm believer that when we give the animals the choices they need and get ourselves out of the way, they have the instincts to seek and achieve optimal health.
 It’s our belief in the far from settled “science” that can muddy the waters.
 (As an example of that, check out Kathy’s resources put together after she experienced significant herd losses while using “goat formulated” products.)